AadeshMishra333/Semester-5-Study-and-Labs/README.md

 * [ ] See the current IA 2 dates shared
   - ML 15 th September LMS
   - EOM 19th October Pen and Paper
+  - FACD 18th September LMS 10 mins

+* [ ] Midsems plan
+  - See the Subjects, Dates and Make a plan to finish well before 25th
+  - See the Syllabus

+* [ ] Lab Endsems
+  - 10th October for D1 Batch

 ## Later - Projects and Submissions
 * [ ] PCAP
 * [ ] ML
 * [ ] CCDL
+* [ ] EOM